AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes fixes to the following critical issues:
 * Slow response times while copying large files from Brand Portal to a third-party tool.
 * When you select the renditions count checkbox, the checkboxes to select individual renditions are disabled.
-* Search for collections is slow and does not display appropriate results.
+* Slow response time for search.

 >[!IMPORTANT]
 >